 The whole program is a careening flameball of a trainwreck and Mike Woodson is on the hot seat?
 I get the scapegoat thing, but if you think Woody's the only problem, Steve Mills would like to trade you his 2014 unprotected 1st round pick.
 (More on that later.)
 Then again, what's the point of sh*tting on the organization?
 They're already swimming in enough raw sewage.
 (And they love it!)

 I won't attempt stir any false optimism either.
-I have no "five point plan" that can fix the Knicks or a magical trade that will turn the season. @ZachLowe isn't about to drop a contrarian perspective usage chart that will paint a prettier picture.
+I have no "five point plan" that can fix the Knicks or a magical trade that will turn the season. @ZachLowe isn't about to drop a usage-rate chart that will paint a prettier picture.
 You just can't polish a turd.

 Confession: I'm a big Carmelo Anthony supporter.
-Melo's my dude.The man was placed on God's blue earth to get buckets.
+Melo's my dude.The man was placed on God's blue and orange earth to get buckets.
 His stroke is clean, he has range, and he's a rabid bull on the offensive glass.
 At this moment, he is, arguably, the best pure scorer on the planet.
 (Some might take Durant, others Lebron but Melo is unquestionably in the conversation.)
 And if you dig even deeper, you find Melo is also thee most "clutch" player on the planet, which is a particularly useful skill if you can get to June.
-Do I like the way he's handled himself (pause) since training camp?
+Do I like the way he's handled himself since training camp?
 Of course not.
-Can he be a lip-licking assclown?
+Can he be a bit of a lip-licking assclown?
 Absolutely.
 Should he shut the f*ck up about free agency?
 Obviously.
 But he's not the problem either.
 He's still in his prime and anyone who believes he's incapable of leading a team to a championship...
-I got Jim Boeheim on the other line.
+I got Jim Boeheim on line 2.

 The problem with Melo isn't actually Melo's problem.
 Let's unpack that using Chris Paul and the LA Clips as a parallel.
 Similar situation: He forces his way out of a smaller market, ends up in a big city with a bad owner and a gimpy but athletic power forward.
 Sound familiar?
 Now, consider CP3... his position on the court, how he plays, the influence he wields, the vocal leadership he displays.
 He's a natural facilitator.
 He's a cerebral, thoughtful dude.
 He plays defense.
 He makes his teammates better.
 He commands your attention.
 Mercifully, Donald Sterling stepped out of the way and the Clippers, wisely, signed him to a max extension and gave him the keys to the franchise.
 Dr. Paul then handpicked Doctor Rivers, a coach with a championship pedigree, and (from all indications) he weighs in on personnel decisions.
 Together, they are building something.
 Even if the pieces don't quite fit, the future is bright because the people in charge are competent.